oit-ipbl/Integration/README.md

 ## Notice

-You may see the warning like this while executing the programs in this texts, but it's no probrem.
+- You may see the warning like this while executing the programs in this texts, but it's no probrem.

 ```shell
 [WARN] [1626227423.468573, 2825.100000]: Inbound TCP/IP connection failed: connection from sender terminated before handshake header received.
 0 bytes were received.
 Please check sender for additional details.
 ```

+- We provide wrapper classes to simplify the commnication process between ROS and Windows.
+If you feel any inconvenience for our wrappers, modify them freely.